 Additionally, it’s important to keep in mind that New Year’s Eve is generally considered to be family time.
 That’s to say that most Spaniards will have a big meal at home, watch the countdown on TV, and carry out their 12-grapes tradition with family (before going out for the night around 1 or 2am, of course!).
 On the other hand, it is also common to eat out on New Year’s Eve night but there is something VERY important to know if you plan to do so yourself—

 Almost all restaurants will limit their menu this night to ONE (or two) New Year’s Eve specials.
 It may sound lovely (and, sure, it’s usually delicious!) but this meal is then intended to become your plans for the night.
-Which is to say that it will typically not cost less than 40€/person (more in bigger city and for better restaurants) and will include a glass of cava at midnight (I wouldn’t dare try to get the servers to speed your meal up).
+Which is to say that it will typically not cost less than 40€/person (more in bigger city and for better restaurants) and will include a glass of cava at midnight (and we don’t recommend trying to get the servers to speed your meal up).

 Finally, if you’re looking for a little extra luck with love in the new year, be sure to get yourself a pair of red undies!
 That’s right, Spaniards believe that wearing red undergarments on New Year’s Eve will help Cupid’s arrow find its way to you in the upcoming year.
-To my surprise, this tradition is taken rather seriously—the hosts of one of the Spanish TV channel’s countdowns literally hosted the show in their red undies last year!
-Definitely not what I expected…
+To our surprise, this tradition is taken rather seriously—the hosts of one of the Spanish TV channel’s countdowns literally hosted the show in their red undies last year!

 Are you getting excited about spending New Year’s Eve here in Spain?
 Let us know which traditions you plan to take part in and have a safe celebration!